What I Have Learned at Google as a Designer

 - Be mindful of the ‘thousand feet view’ of your product and journeys when you’re designing: Don’t lose sight of systems thinking and the larger and complete picture.
 Being able to zoom into the pixel-perfect details and zoom out to the complete user journey and the holistic user experience is what elevates your value as a designer and truly maximizes your impact.

-- Your Product Manager is your best friend and if you are as lucky as I have been to have a chance to work with a great one, leverage the opportunity by forming a great relationship with them: Set up a regular or an ad-hoc (interrupt-driven) feedback loop with them.
-I can walk up to my product manager and have a discussion on a feature or an approach and he’d entertain it, same goes for me when he comes up with the ‘Hey, what if we…’ conversations.
-Having this always-open line of communication with your manager, driven by mutual respect and an assurance that something good will come out at the end of it is a luxury.
-I wouldn’t be half as good a designer if it weren’t for the great product managers I’ve had a chance to work with.
+- Your Product Manager is your best friend and if you are as lucky as I have been to have a chance to work with a great one, leverage the opportunity of forming a great relationship with them: Set up a regular feedback loop with the product manager and build a relationship where you are both invested in the success of the product.
+I can walk up to my product manager and have a discussion on a feature or an approach and he’d entertain it, the same goes for me when he comes up with the ‘Hey, what if we…’ conversations.
+Having an always-open line of communication with your manager, driven by mutual respect and an assurance that something good will come of it at the end of it is a luxury.
+I really wouldn’t be half as good a designer if it weren’t for the great product managers I’ve had a chance to work with.

 - Even a little user research and insights you derive from a small sample of users go a long way into establishing a common ground amongst multiple stakeholders: The research findings and the report gets talked about and referred by people on your team every now and then during ideation and brainstorming phases.
 Designers and researchers owe the rest of the team this visibility into the user’s world through extracting and sharing the insights.